MicrosoftDocs/power-platform/power-platform/well-architected/experience-optimization/notifications.md

 ---
-title: Recommendations for implementing an information architecture
+title: Recommendations for providing meaningful notifications and messages.
-description: Learn how to implement an information architecture to ensure consistent success with user experience optimization.
+description: Learn how to Provide meaningful notifications and messages to ensure consistent success with user experience optimization.
 author: RobStand
 ms.author: rstand
 ms.reviewer: robstand